A free press release template that really works... because journalists are sick of press releases.

 There are three rules that you should absolutely stick to.

-The Three Rules of Writing Press Releases That Journalists Know, but You Don’t
+The 3 Rules of Writing Press Releases Journalists Wish You Knew

 The press release format that we all know and love no longer works.
 If you’ve sent press release after press release and received no response, that’s why.